Canal Street (Manchester): History

 Canal Street developed when the Rochdale Canal was constructed in 1804, a trade artery running through the city.
 Pubs and other businesses evolved to service the users of the canal, especially the people stopping at the lock nearby.

 It wasn't until the 20th century when the area first begin to be properly associated with gay people.
 By the 1950s, use of the canal had greatly declined due to competition from other methods of transport.
 Whilst assuming the form of an industrial area full of cotton factories, by night the area was a red-light district.
 With the collapse of the cotton industry in Northern England, the area suffered urban decay.
 The area along the canal was perfect for gay men to meet clandestinely as it was dark and unvisited, but was near to good transport links such as Oxford Road and Piccadilly railway stations.

 In the 1980s, James Anderton, Chief Constable of Greater Manchester, accused gays of "swirling in a cesspit of their own making" and, according to Beatrix Campbell, "encouraged his officers to stalk its dank alleys and expose anyone caught in a clinch, while police motorboats with spotlights cruised for gay men around the canal's locks and bridges".
 Anderton, when questioned about the policing of the Canal Street area, denied that he was motivated by anti-gay prejudice and was merely enforcing the law on sexual activity in public toilets.
 Greater Manchester Police under his leadership ran a strict licensing regime for bars and nightclubs in the central Manchester area.
 Anderton retired in 1991.

-The opening of Manto in 1990 was regarded as a catalyst for the development of many of the current style of bars and clubs in the Village.
+The opening of Manto (a gay bar) in 1990 was regarded as a catalyst for the development of many of the current style of bars and clubs in the Village.
 It was created when Carol Ainscow, a gay property developer, alongside her business partner Peter Dalton, bought a garage repair building on Canal Street.
-The building was the first in the area to be clad with large plate glass windows; Ainscow stated, "I felt sick of having to knock on doors and hide".
+Unlike the other gay bars at that time, the building was the first in the area to be clad with large plate glass windows; allowing the casual passer-by to view what was going on inside.
+Previously, many establishments catering for the gay community were often keen to conceal activities from the general public, but the architectural design of Manto was seen as a queer visual statement of "we're here, we're queer – get used to it", and a brick-and-mortar refusal to hide any more, or to remain underground and invisible.
+Ainscow stated, "I felt sick of having to knock on doors and hide".
 Despite this, she stated that for the first six months of business, Manto was continually losing money due to people's fear of being seen in there.